McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 There are a lot of reasons of [[Why I use Obsidian|why I use Obsidian]] instead of any other software.
-**Data-sovereignty** (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the **freedom to build any workflow** you come up with, are only a view of the reasons.
+**Data-sovereignty** (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the **freedom to build any workflow** you come up with, are only a vew of the reasons.

 ==Obsidian is for everybody who writes notes about "stuff" ==(literally anything) ==and wants to keep and easily find those notes again in the future== (future-proof).